tsuru/tsuru/docs/using/docker-image.rst

 ::

-    tsuru app-deploy -i registry.myserver.com/image-name
+    tsuru app-deploy -i registry.myserver.com/image-name -a helloworld

 .. note::

-    This image should be in a registry and be accessible by tsuru api.
+    This image should be in a registry and be accessible by the nodes.
     Image should also have a Entrypoint or a Procfile at given paths, / or /app/user/ or /home/application/current